BabsLabs/iss-tracker-backend/README.md

 ### Observatories
 The `/observatories` endpoint provides the location data for Nasa Ground Station Observatoreis which is provided by the [Nasa Satellite Situation Center API](https://sscweb.gsfc.nasa.gov/WebServices/REST/).

+### Authorization Token
+All endpoints require an Authorization Token to access them.
+That token will be passed in as `SUPER_SECRET_TOKEN` in the request headers.

 ## Technologies